zkrakus/url-shortner/SYSTEM_DESIGN.md

   - Modern servers also use SSDs giving us microsecond over millisecond response times of older HDDs.
 - In addition to the keys on the database we can also add a cache using an in memory key value store.
   - we can use something like memcache, or redis being the more rich option.
+  - Read Through
+    - When provided a shortUrl for a longUrl, we first check cache, if we miss we read from db then write to cache then return.
+  - LRU
+    - If we get full, anything that doesn't gets touched kick it.

+    key: shortCode
+    value: longUrl

+    Key Value store Lookup is O(1)
+    DB lookup is better then Log(n)

+**Other Options**
+- CDN
+  CDN could be used to reduce latency  between the web server's geo location and the user's current location.
+This would effectively work as an external cache that would redirect user to traffic before reaching out service.
+  We are going to act against this solution because then we would just 301 redirects instead of 302's.
+Justification, we want to know if the app is working properly and we want to capture usage analytics.
+The 302 gives us the same functionlaity leveraging built in browser behavior.
+This would give us better caching at the edge.

+## Scalability